GDPR is here. And it seems not everyone is sure yet how it will impact their business or what measures to take.

 GDPR also creates challenges when sharing data with other businesses.

-However, synchronization solutions are able to overcome this by ensuring that only specified information is shared.
+However, synchronizing issue trackers might overcome this by ensuring that only specified information is shared.

 For example, Exalate allows users to determine precisely which fields are shared with partners.